nogibjj/DataScienceCI_YCLiu/README.md

 This repo demonstrates how to use a homebrew library (lib.py, pandas-based) to generate descriptive statistics for pandas DataFrame.
 The dataset used for demo is extracted from [European Health for All database (HFA-DB)](https://gateway.euro.who.int/en/datasets/european-health-for-all-database/), which contains suicide rate and GDP per capita data for France and Albania from the 1960's to the 2010's.

-The repository contains the following files:
+The repository contains the following scripts:
 <br>a. **lib.py** is a homebrew python library for generating descriptive statistics for pandas DataFrame.
 <br>a. **main.ipynb**: a Jupyter Notebook containing demonstration of how to use the package and some example output.
 <br>b. **main.py**: a python script containing all the python code used in main.ipynb.